The 15 Best Wineries in Mendoza, Argentina

 The Best Wineries in Maipu

-Starting with the area closest to Mendoza city proper and possibly the easiest to visit, these are the best wineries in Maipu.
+Maipu – let’s start with the area closest to Mendoza city proper and possibly the easiest to visit.

 This area is popular with backpackers.

-If you’re interested in history you’ll love La Rural and their museum filled with wine production antiques.
+If you’re interested in history you’ll love La Rural and their Museo de VIno filled with wine production antiques.

 Unlike most Mendoza wineries, most of their wine is consumed locally, rather than for export, so if you’re visiting from abroad their wines may be new to you.